Missouri vs. Boston College NCAA Football Odds, Plays and Insights | September 25, 2021

-The Boston College Eagles (3-0) are only 1.5-point underdogs against the Missouri Tigers (2-1) on Saturday, September 25, 2021.
-The total for this matchup has been set at 58 points.
+Oddsmakers project a close game when the Missouri Tigers (2-1) play the Boston College Eagles (3-0) as just 1.5-point favorites on Saturday, September 25, 2021.
+The total is 58 points for this game.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.